carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 keypoints:
 - "Shotgun metagenomics can be used for taxonomic and functional studies."
 - "Metabarcoding can be used for taxonomic studies."
-- "Collecting metadata beforehand is important for downstream analysis."
+- "Collecting metadata beforehand is fundamental for downstream analysis."
 - "We will use data from a Cuatro Ciénegas project to learn about shotgun metagenomics."
 ---